Rhymlore/htcondor-web/experimental/ospool/byor/anvil.md

 	... requested.

-It may take some time for Expanse to establish the requested annex.
+It may take some time for Anvil to establish the requested annex.

 ##### 4. Confirm that the Resources are Available